vkorenev/xmonad-log-applet/README.md

 `--with-panel=X` to `./configure` when compiling, where X is one of gnome2, gnome3 or xfce4.

+If you are compiling from a git clone, you should run `./autogen.sh` instead of `./configure`.

 ## FAQ

 * GHC 7.x cannot compile [DBus][5] from Hackage, what should I do?